lavishay-technion/ansible_shallow/04_advance_playbooks/05_loops/README.md

 for example :
 - Lets create shell script that will print out random number within of range of 0 to 10
-- lets create a taslk with until loop that will run this script on all hosts 100 times or until it reaches the output of 10
+- lets create a task with until loop that will run this script on all hosts 100 times or until it reaches the output of 10

 ```sh
 #!/usr/bin/env bash